stefaang/kingler/README.md

 - add a tutorial for SSL setup (required on Chrome for GeoLocation)
 - rework database interaction to be compatible both with MongoDB and PostGIS/GeoAlchemy2
 - ...

-In case we ever go back to PostGres (I hope not)

-- install PostGres
- - a super user is handy as you need extensions, database and tables for this project
-- install PostGis
- - CREATE EXTENSION postgis;
-- use geoalchemy2 in requirements.txt
- - export DATABASE_URL="postgresql:///kingler" to environment
-- use alembic / flask-migrate to migrate databases
- - edit script.py.mako to include geoalchemy2
- - edit your db migrate versions carefully